FALL 2019 Programming

 Lions, Tigers and Flamingos, oh my!
 This spring, students in grades 1-3 will sing, act, and dance their way through the greatest zoo in the entire universe!
 Our interdisciplinary Overture classes introduce our youngest students to theatre in a supportive, playful, and collaborative environment.
 Under the guidance of a head teacher, students develop voice, acting, dance, and craft skills, culminating in a sharing session for family and friends.
 This class is great fit for both newcomers and students looking to build off their previous experience with The Young Company.

 Act 1 Acting Class (for students in grades 4-6)

 Are villains truly rotten to the core?
 Students in Act 1 will explore some of well-known villains and learn how to develop a dynamic and compelling evil character.
 Focusing on Western theatre and film, this class will explore the purpose of villains in storytelling through focused character creation.
 Most of all, through games, improvisation, and scene work, this class will help young actors develop confidence, stage presence, and the ability to respond in the moment.
 This class is a great fit for both newcomers and students looking to build off their previous experience with The Young Company.

 The Theatre Club (for students in grades 9-12, others may contact Education Department).

-The Theatre Club is perfect for students interested in acting, designing, directing, stage management, and theatre lovers of any level.
-Tuition includes tickets to all 6 productions.
-For performances at Greater Boston Stage, the club will meet at the theatre.
-For all other performances, the club will meet at Oak Grove Train Station and travel together into the city guided by a staff member.*
+Tuition includes tickets to all five mainstage productions.
+For performances at Greater Boston Stage Company, the club will meet at the theatre in Stoneham.
+For all other performances, the club will meet at Oak Grove Train Station and travel together into the city guided by a staff member. *